Flers, Orne: Geography

+Land distribution

+The 2018 CORINE Land Cover assessment shows, 33% (495 ha) of the land is Grasslands and with 25% being urbanised.
+The rest of the land is Heterogeneous agricultural land at 18%, Arable land at 16%, 8% is industrial or Commercial and the remaining 1% (31 ha) is artificial green space.

 History

 The first written mentions of Flers appear at the end of the twelfth century as Flers (1164–1179) or Flex (1188–1221).
 Some authors think that the name of the town derives from the German toponym Hlaeri, meaning wasteland or common grazing land, while others suggest an origin in the German Fliessen, from the Dutch vliet or the Latin fluere Latin Fluere, indicating a waterflow, basin or marsh.
 Yet another etymology links Flers to the Latin flexus, meaning the bend in a road or river.
 Finally, the Breton term fler or flear means bad smell, indicating the stench of stagnant water.
 All etymologies seem to agree however that the town is named for its topography and the water close to it.

 Middle Ages

 From the tenth century on, the de Flers family headed a barony.
 Tradition has it that in the 11th century, the two brothers Foulques d'Aunou and Guillaume de Gasprée married two sisters who were Ladies of Flers.
 Foulques d'Aunou received as his wedding gift Flers, seat of the barony.

 The construction of the castle of Flers began in the 12th century as a fortified location of wood and stone surrounded by water.
 The chronicles of the Hundred Years War do not mention a fortified place in Flers, revealing that it didn't present a major strategic interest at the time.